Gainsight Bulk API

-Admins can load data into the Gainsight Company and custom objects using Gainsight Bulk API.
+Note: Data cannot be loaded into the Gainsight User and Person object model using Gainsight Bulk API.

-- Track in detail Execution Logs and Audit Logs
+- Track in detail Execution and Update Activities.

 Create a Bulk API Connection